Cook School Partnership

 Looking for more cooking inspiration or recipe ideas?
 Why not have a look at some recipes you can make on the Cook School WebsiteSee Cook School Club Recipes

 Our plan to have a positive impact on the community started near our home, in Luton.
-Already in our first year, our interactive cooking classes have reached over 1,200 primary school students, through events at 4 schools as well as the launch of a 10-week long after school club programme in 10 schools across Bedfordshire and London.
-Over 1,800 vegetable samosas have been baked and consumed and 4 students have won new Zanussi ovens to continue their healthy cooking and eating journey at home.
+In 2019, our interactive cooking classes reached over 1,200 primary school students, through events at 4 schools as well as the launch of a 10-week long after school club programme in 10 schools across Bedfordshire and London.
+Over 1,800 vegetable samosas have been baked and consumed and 4 students won new Zanussi ovens to continue their healthy cooking and eating journey at home.